 You may be amazed at how narrow your front walkway is.
 Both damaged surfaces and narrow access points can make it difficult for some tenants to use them safely.
 The same is true for right-angle turns.
 Contemplate replacing sharp corners with curves instead.
 A gently curving pathway up to the front door will not only be more accessible, but it will add an attractive feature to the front of the house as well.

 Another real trouble area for entryway accessibility is the front steps.
 Although common, steps can make it tricky for some tenants to come and go safely.
 This is particularly true if your rental property is in an area where ice and snow can be a problem.
 The best home designs have no steps into the house.
 But even if your property already has them, there are things you can do to make your entryway more accessible.

 How to Improve Access

 There are many easy ways to improve the safety and accessibility of your rental home.
 For example:

-If your rental home doesn’t already have one, start by installing a strong handrail and good exterior lighting.
+Stairs: If your rental home doesn’t already have one, start by installing a sturdy handrail and good exterior lighting.
 Railings should extend at least one foot beyond the bottom of the stairs, and lights should be placed carefully for clear illumination of each step.
 Also, consider adding non-slip strips or material to the steps.

 Are you looking for more ways to make your rental safer – and expand your renter demographic at the same time?
-Contact Real Property Management East Cobb by reaching out online or give us a call at 770-622-5657.
+Contact Real Property Management East Cobb by reaching out online or giving us a call at 770-622-5657.